ecadlabs/taquito/packages/taquito-tzip12/README.md

 await contract.tzip12().getTokenMetadata(1);
 ```

-The `getTokenMetadata` method takes a number as a parameter that represents the token_id and returns an object matching this interface :
+The `getTokenMetadata` method takes a number as a parameter that represents the token_id and returns an object matching this interface:
 ```
 interface TokenMetadata {
     token_id: number,